anastasop/ostap/README.md

 analyze all the games of a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file and for each game it emits an html page with diagrams of the interesting positions.
 Currently it identifies:

-- positions with errors i.e the move played is significantly worse that the engine's proposal
+- Positions with errors i.e., the move played is significantly worse that the engine's proposal.
-- difficult positions i.e the engine evaluation fluctuates and there are moves that give the advantage to either size
+- Difficult positions i.e., the engine evaluation fluctuates and there are moves that give the advantage to either size.
-- positions where the engine's first move is significantly better than the others.
+- Positions where the engine's first move is significantly better than the others.

 Here is the ostap output for a [famous game](https://www.chessgames.com/perl/chessgame?gid=1914397&view=1&kpage=11) by [Vladimir Kramnik](https://en.wikipedia.org/wiki/Vladimir_Kramnik).